 Faces on the Tip of My Tongue

 Meetings, partings, loves and losses in rural France are dissected with compassion.

 The late wedding guest isn’t your cousin but a drunken chancer.
 The driver who gives you a lift isn’t going anywhere but off the road.
-Snow settles on your car in summer and the sequins found between the pages of a borrowed novel will make your fortune.
-Pagano’s stories weave together the mad, the mysterious and the dispossessed of a rural French community with honesty and humour.
-A superb, cumulative collection from a unique French voice.
+Snow settles on your car in the middle of summer and the glitter found between the pages of a borrowed novel takes you into another world.

-136pp, paperback with flaps, £12
+128pp, paperback with flaps, £12

 Sophie Lewis and Jennifer Higgins translated Pagano’s previous collection Trysting to much acclaim.
 Individually, Higgins has translated multiple books from French and Italian and Lewis’s translations have been shortlisted for the Scott Moncrieff Prize and the Republic of Consciousness Prize.